Kongduino/Kitchen_Sink/README.md

 * Public Function sdbm_native(mb As MemoryBlock) As UInt32
 * Public Function sha1(mb As MemoryBlock) As MemoryBlock
 * Public Sub ShuffleBuffer(mb As MemoryBlock)
+* Public Function Code39_Native(myText As String, barWidth As Integer, barHeight As Integer) As Picture
+* Public Function Generate_QR(txt As String, ecl As Integer, minVersion As Integer, maxVersion As Integer, mask As Integer) As Picture
 ```

 ## Xojo Demo